codemmmmm/file_indexer_searcher/README.md

 ## Installation

 * Download and change to the directory.
-* Run the install script `sudo python install.py`.
+* Run the install script `sudo python3 install.py`.
+Python 3 is required.
 * The directory may now be deleted.

 The database and log path are saved in `/var/lib/file_index_search/config.yaml`.